PrimeDAO/deals-docs/published-md-files/execute-a-deal.md

 Remember that in order to finalize the deal the execution needs to happen before the funding period expires.

-<video controls preload="auto" style="max-width: 100%; height: auto;"> <source src="https://ik.imagekit.io/primedao/PrimeDeals/10-execute-deals_VjGKGzGZ2.mp4" type="video/mp4">Your browser does not support the video tag.</video>
+<video style="max-width: 100% !important; height: auto !important;" controls preload="auto"><source src="https://ik.imagekit.io/primedao/PrimeDeals/10-execute-deals_VjGKGzGZ2.mp4" type="video/mp4">Your browser does not support the video tag.</video>